Harold Castro Player Props: Rockies vs. Astros

-On Tuesday, Harold Castro (coming off going 0-for-5) and the Colorado Rockies face the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 8:40 PM ET.
+After going 0-for-5 in his most recent game, Harold Castro and the Colorado Rockies face the Houston Astros (who will start Brandon Bielak) at 3:10 PM ET on Wednesday.

-He had a hitless showing in his previous game (0-for-5) against the Yankees.
+In his previous game he had a hitless showing (0-for-5) against the Yankees.

 Harold Castro Game Info & Props vs. the Astros